ambrop72/aprinter/README.md

 Some Due clones have a problem resetting.
 If after uploading, the firmware does not start (LED doesn't blink), press the reset button.

 *NOTE*: You need to **use the native USB port** to connect.
 The programming port is only used for uploading.
+However, it is possible to configure the firmware to use the programming port for communication.
+To do that in the web GUI, expand the specific board definition (in the Boards list), expand "Serial parameters" and for the "Backend", choose "AT91 UART".

 ### Teensy 3